The need for a nonlocal expansion in general relativity: Estimation for astrophysical systems

-To test the validity of our reasoning, we set out to calculate the value of $\tilde{\alpha}$ for different astrophysical systems of interest, within the conventionally accepted Newtonian approximation of GR.
-We present an estimate for the value of $\tilde{\alpha}$ for the Alpha-Centauri A and B stellar binary \cite{Wiegert_1997}, a pulsar-neutron star binary system (the Hulse–Taylor pulsar, also identified as PSR B1913+16 \cite{Taylor_1982})\footnote{We note that, in QCD, we can find the equivalent for a binary system, i.e., a quarkonium state \cite{Brambilla_2000}, where the effective theory is written in terms of a two-body potential.}, a stellar globular cluster, a Milky Way-like disc galaxy and \textit{our home in the Cosmos}, the super-cluster Laniakea \cite{Tully_2014}.
-We note that if the scalar parameter $\tilde{\alpha}$ correctly traces the onset of nonlocal angular momentum effects within GR, i.e., the breakdown of the post-Newtonian approximation, we expect its value to surpass unity only for the disc galaxy and Laniakea, and not for the other systems.
+To test the validity of our reasoning, we set out to calculate the value of $\tilde{\alpha}$ for different astrophysical systems of interest, within the conventionally accepted Newtonian approximation of GR\footnote{We note that employing the Newtonian approximation to estimate $\tilde{\alpha}$ does not constitute a contradiction w.r.t. the scope of the parameter itself as the purely GR components of $\tilde{\alpha}$ can well be approximated by the usual post-Newtonian expansion in the right limit.
+It is the dynamic of the system which might not then be well approximated by the post-Newtonian expansion when $\tilde{\alpha}$ calculated this way is large.}.
+We present an estimate for the value of $\tilde{\alpha}$ for the Alpha-Centauri A and B stellar binary \citep{Wiegert_1997}, a pulsar-neutron star binary system (the Hulse–Taylor pulsar, also identified as PSR B1913+16 \citep{Taylor_1982})\footnote{We note that, in QCD, we can find the equivalent for a binary system, i.e., a quarkonium state \citep{Brambilla_2000}, where the effective theory is written in terms of a two-body potential.}, a stellar globular cluster, a dwarf disc galaxy, a Milky Way-like disc galaxy, a dark matter-deficient ultra-diffuse elliptical galaxy (FCC226, see e.g., \cite{Munoz_2015,Venhola_2017}), a massive Elliptical galaxy, and \textit{our home in the Cosmos}, the super-cluster Laniakea \citep{Tully_2014,Valade_2024}.
+We note that if the scalar parameter $\tilde{\alpha}$ correctly traces the onset of nonlocal angular momentum effects within GR, i.e., the possible breakdown of the post-Newtonian approximation, its value must be much smaller than unity for all binary systems, where the post-Newtonian approximation has been directly tested \citep{Poisson_2014,Clifford_2014}.